This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A latex allergy is your body's reaction to the protein in natural rubber latex.
+A latex allergy is an immune system reaction to the protein in rubber latex.
 Latex gloves and other latex products contain this protein.
 You may have a reaction if you touch or breathe in the protein.
 A latex allergy may begin as a mild skin reaction and become worse each time you are exposed.
 Repeated exposure to latex may lead to a severe allergy to latex and can be life-threatening.

-- Antihistamines: This medicine treats the symptoms of a mild latex allergy, such as a rash or hives.
-This medicine may also decrease symptoms such as a runny nose and watery eyes.
+- Antihistamines treat the symptoms of a mild latex allergy, such as a rash or hives.

 Write down your questions so you remember to ask them during your visits.

 Know which products contain latex: